phdonner/phdonner/README.md

     # Render Markdown content in the current browser:
     Show-Markdown -Path .\page.md -UseBrowser

-Even more remarkable is the conversion command (`ConvertFrom-Markdown`) which integrates Markdown with PowerShell's HTML functionality.
+Even more useful is the conversion command `ConvertFrom-Markdown` which translates a Markdown page into HTML usable at your WWW site.
+Here you are:

+    # Translage Markdown to HTML usable for WWW in a HTTP service
+    ConvertFrom-Markdown -Path ./page.md | Select-Object -ExpandProperty Html | Set-Content -Path ./page.htm

 ---